What Do Ladybirds Eat?

 But what do ladybirds eat and drink besides aphids?
 They also feast on other soft-bodied insects like mites and mealybugs.
 For energy, they enjoy nectar and pollen.

-So, if you’ve been asking what do ladybugs drink and eat offering a mix of these foods will keep them coming back to your garden.
+So, if you’ve been asking what ladybugs drink and eat, offering a mix of these foods will keep them coming back to your garden.

 So, when thinking about what do i feed ladybugs, offering a mix of these foods will keep them coming back to your garden.